 Your home is likely the largest investment that you’ll ever make, so it’s important that you protect your investment with routine upkeep and maintenance.
 While professional installation, maintenance and roof repair will provide you with years of valuable service, there are a number of factors that can affect how long your roof will last.
-Regardless of whether you want to replace your roof for structural or aesthetic reasons, it’s important to know what impact your decision will have on the value of your home.
+Regardless of whether you want to replace your roof for structural or aesthetic reasons, it’s important to know how your decision will increase the value of your home.

 Signs You May Need A New Roof

 Depending on the length of time that you own your home, and the quality of installation and materials used to install your last roof, you may eventually find yourself in need of a roof replacement.
 The question is: how do you know when it’s time to replace your roof?
 Like most other types of home repairs, your roof will provide you with any number of warning signs that replacement is imminent — some are subtle while others are glaringly obvious.

 Age: Although different types of shingles have a different lifespan, asphalt shingles tend to be the most popular, typically lasting between 20 and 30 years.

 Deterioration: Visible wear or damage to your shingles such as curling, breakage, missing shingles or granules in the gutter are all signs that something is amiss.

 Moss or algae growth: While this issue is purely cosmetic, many new shingles are algae-resistant.
 So, if your roof has algae, it will be a dead giveaway that your roof isn’t quite new.
 In this instance, a new roof is more likely to increase the value of your home based on aesthetics, regardless of whether or not it’s at the end of it’s usable lifespan.

 Sagging: This issue is structural and is indicative of a bigger problem.
 Call for a comprehensive roof inspection to determine the source of the issue and for a potential roof replacement.

 How Much Value Can A New Roof Add?